barnabycollins/p5coursework/README.md

 #### Changes made to the original
 - Fix seed: originally was a string (p5js produces the same noise for all strings)
 - Refactor sketch into class:
-  - Move code from `setup()` & variable declarations into constructor
+  - Move code from `setup()` & anonymous variable declarations into constructor
   - Remove canvas creation
   - Rename variables more appropriately (eg `nums` -> `numParticles`, `color_from` -> `colourL`)
   - Add support for `p5.Graphics` parameter so sketch can be used as a texture